jelatz/lanville-vue/Sections.md

 #### 2. Featured Programs

-- Show 3–6 of your top tutorials with thumbnails.
+- Show 3–6 of top tutorials with thumbnails.

 #### 3. How It Works